genomicsclass/labs/plan.md

 - mike Basic inference on microarray

-? show row t-tests? then say limma is more powerful, will come in week 7
+? show row t-tests and limma. show why wilcoxon no good for 3 vs 3

 - mike Expressing experimental design using R formula